ayush939/ayush939.github.io/README.md

     - The dataset was unlabelled and very small.
     - The distribution of test data was unknown/unclear.

-- [Eye Gaze Data Poisoning](https://github.com/ayush939/Gaze-Data-Poisoning.git): I was assiociated with University Of Stuttgart, Germany for this project.
-The aim of the project was to check the vulnerabilty of the eye gaze estimation Computer Vision model which has critical application in privacy and security related application.
-We added various types of adversarial noise during the training time and analysed the degradation in performance on clean images.
+- [Eye Gaze Data Poisoning](https://github.com/ayush939/Gaze-Data-Poisoning.git): I was associated with University Of Stuttgart, Germany for this project.
+The aim of the project was to analyse the vulnerabilty and robustness of the eye gaze estimation Computer Vision model which has critical application in privacy and security related domains.
+We added various types of adversarial noise during the training time and analysed the degradation in model's performance on clean images.
 We also explored the defence mechanisms.

 ## My new Learnings